 Both devices will then search for one another and if successful connect following input of a confirmation code.

 For more information, here’s a list of the ways you can transfer data between a PC and Android .

 If you’re not sure where the controls for Bluetooth can be found on your Windows 10 computer, open Settings > Devices.

 With the second device in discoverable mode (check the documentation of your device) select Add Bluetooth or other device.
 Windows 10 will then poll for the discoverable device.
 Follow the on-screen instructions to add it.

 With a successful pairing, switch to the Windows desktop and find the Bluetooth icon in the system tray/notification area.
 Left-click and select Send a file; you’ll be prompted to select the target device, then browse for the file.

 On sending the file, the device receiving your data file will ask you to confirm that you wish to save the data.
 Agree to this, then wait for the transfer to complete.

 Note that due to the shorter range of Bluetooth, the best results will be enjoyed by keeping both devices close together.

 Data Transfer Speeds: Which Is Best?

-You will probably notice while trying these two methods that WiFi Direct is considerably quicker than Bluetooth.
-Indeed, recent tests have demonstrated that Bluetooth is tortoise-like in comparison.
-While WiFi Direct isn’t quicker than any cable data transfer (such as USB 2.0 or USB 3.0) it is certainly capable of transferring a 1.5 GB file inside 10 minutes; in contrast, Bluetooth takes almost 125 minutes to shift the same data.
+While Wi-Fi Direct isn’t quicker than any cable data transfer (such as USB 2.0 or USB 3.0) it is certainly capable of transferring a 1.5 GB file inside 10 minutes; in contrast, Bluetooth takes almost 125 minutes to shift the same data.